 The health care provider's actions were below the acceptable standard and the negligent action or omission caused an injury to the patient by worsening the patient's medical condition or increasing the chances of future harm.

-In this situation, it is best to hire a good medical malpractice attorney in Yuma, AZ or Tucson.
+In this situation, it is best to hire a good medical malpractice attorney in Tucson.